ssborbis/ContextSearch-Native-App/README.md

 To install on Windows, grab the latest release and run the installer

-On Linux, compile or use the python script, copy the .json to ~/.mozilla/native-messaging-hosts/ContextSearch.json and edit the edit the "path" key in the .json
+On Linux, compile or use the python script, copy the .json to ~/.mozilla/native-messaging-hosts/ContextSearch.json and edit the edit the "path" key in the .json to point to the compiled binary or python script

-On mac, it's ~/Library/Application Support/Mozilla/NativeMessagingHosts/ContextSearch.json
+On mac, the location is ~/Library/Application Support/Mozilla/NativeMessagingHosts/ContextSearch.json